readthedocs/readthedocs.org/docs/webhooks.rst

    This isn't officially supported, but using the "GitHub webhook" is an effective workaround, because Gitea uses the same payload as GitHub.
 The generic webhook is not compatibile with Gitea.

-* Manually create a "GitHub webook" integration on Read the Docs (this will show a warning about the webhook not being correctly set up, that will go away when the webhook is configured in Gitea)
+* Manually create a "GitHub webhook" integration on Read the Docs (this will show a warning about the webhook not being correctly set up, that will go away when the webhook is configured in Gitea)
 * Go to the :guilabel:`Settings` > :guilabel:`Webhooks` page for your project on your Gitea instance